 Target level: Years 0-6 (Primary)

-DigiCREST Primary, the 123Tech Primary School Challenge, comprises a number of specific and guided Digital Technologies-based activities that are performed generally offline.
-As the students complete their activities they make up a portfolio of learning, and when complete can download their own CREST Award and Certificate.
+123Tech Discovery is made up of a number of specific and guided Digital Technologies-based activities that are performed generally offline.
+As the students complete their activities they make up a portfolio of learning, and when complete you can download their own 123Tech Certificate.

-DigiCREST activities are generally based around the CS Unplugged material as a core, originally created by Prof Tim Bell at Canterbury University in Christchurch, but with age-appropriate guidance and structure around each activity to make it easy for teachers to administer and students to participate.
-This includes both written and video content and will be available in English and Te Reo Māori.
+Discovery leve activities are generally based around the CS Unplugged material as a core, originally created by Prof Tim Bell at Canterbury University in Christchurch, but with age-appropriate guidance and structure around each activity to make it easy for teachers to administer and students to participate.
+Resources are available in English and Te Reo Māori.

 Activities are based around a series of contexts.
 Each context offers a variety of activities providing the children the opportunity to: